georgehua/twitter-scrapper/README.md

 [UserScreenName, UserName, Timestamp, Text, Embedded_text, Emojis, Comments, Likes, Retweets, Image link, Tweet URL]
 ```

-Scweet uses selenium to scrape data.
+Scweet uses headless browser (selenium) to scrape data.
 Authentication is required in the case of followers/following scraping.
 It is recommended to log in with a new account (if the list of followers is very long, it is possible that your account will be banned).

 Demo set up Link: